Animal Science (Master of Science)

-Option A (Thesis): Thirty credits of study with a minimum of fifteen credits in courses in animal science or related fields and a minimum of nine credits of thesis research.
-Students are required to attend and participate in ASCI 301, Graduate Journal Club, and ASCI 302, Graduate Seminar, every semester the courses are offered.
+Option A: 30 credit hours of study with a minimum of 15 credit hours in courses in Animal Science or related fields and a minimum of 9 credit hours of thesis research.
+Students are required to attend and participate in ASCI 301, Graduate Journal Club and ASCI 302, Graduate Seminar every semester the courses are offered.
 Students must also prepare a research proposal.

 Students are expected to meet with their graduate studies committee during their second and third semester and during the final semester for their thesis defense.
 Students are also expected to have one publication ready to submit or already submitted to an appropriate journal at the time of their defense.
 Students are also required to participate in at least one semester of teaching.

-Option B (Non-Thesis): Thirty credits of study with twenty-four credits in courses in animal science or related fields and a minimum of six credits of literature research.
-Students are required to attend and participate in ASCI 301, Graduate Journal Club, and ASCI 302, Graduate Seminar, every semester the courses are offered.
+Option B (non-thesis MS): 30 credit hours of study with 24 credit hours in courses in Animal Science or related fields and a minimum of 6 credit hours of literature research.
+Students are required to attend and participate in ASCI 301, Graduate Journal Club and ASCI 302, Graduate Seminar every semester the courses are offered.